josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 **Because the company only has limited resources to address retention, it is critical to predict correctly which customers are likely to churn**.
 4 months ago, your team decided to develop a **machine learning model to predict which customers are likely to churn based on their recent behaviour so that they can be targeted for special offers.**

-## Pre-requisite: Train the model using sample solution code
+## Train the model using sample code provided

 First, let's open the **code editor** on a browser using the link that we sent you.